Puerto Rican Powerhouse Luis Miranda is Celebrated in Siempre, Luis

 What do the late New York Mayor Ed Koch and Hillary Clinton have in common?
 It’s the high voltage energy and political prowess of Luis Miranda, Jr. His electric political genius has been on the New York landscape for decades and just happens to have a son who is Broadway hitmaker Lin-Manuel Miranda of Hamilton and In The Heights fame.

-Directed by John James, we learn when Luis A. Miranda J. left Puerto Rico for New York City in the 1970s, he landed an influential position in New York City mayor Ed Koch’s administration as the director of Latino affairs.
-He has been a diehard rep for the Latin community ever since assisting in the election of some of the most powerful politicians in the country.
+Directed by John James, we learn when Luis left Puerto Rico for New York City in the ’70’s, landed an influential position in New York City Mayor Koch’s administration as the director of Latino affairs.
+He’s been a diehard rep for the Latin community ever since assisting in the election of some of the most powerful politicians in the country.
 Miranda was the founder of the Hispanic Federation establishing a crucial and important spotlight on how politicians needed to court Latino voters.
 A task and talent that would lead him to working on campaigns for Chuck Schumer and former Secretary of State Hillary Clinton.

 Following the devastation of Hurricane Maria and watching our President throw paper towels as his answer to aid from the US, Luis and Lin-Manuel plan their own relief efforts to raise money and awareness.
 With many obstacles, including having to relocate Lin-Manuel’s award-winning production ‘Hamilton’ to a new venue within days on the island, they manage to raise $15 million dollars.